-SMCMUA is pleased to share this 2017 Annual Drinking Water Quality Report with you, our consumer, in accordance with the Federal and State Safe Drinking Water Acts.
+SMCMUA is pleased to share this 2018 Annual Drinking Water Quality Report with you, our consumer, in accordance with the Federal and State Safe Drinking Water Acts.
 This information is being made available so that you can learn more about the finished water delivered to your tap.
 We ask our consumers to be attentive to the messages contained in this report regarding vulnerable populations and persons on sodium restricted diets; these persons should seek advice about drinking water from their health care provider.

-This report provides a summary of water quality data collected for the raw and finished (treated) water sources introduced into our service area, including surface and groundwater supplies owned by SMCMUA and supplies purchased from Passaic Valley Water Commission (PVWC) and Morris County Municipal Utilities Authority (MCMUA).
-SMCMUA was in compliance with all primary, enforceable standards for 2017.
+This report provides a summary of water quality data collected for the raw and finished (treated) water sources introduced into our service area, including surface and groundwater supplies owned by SMCMUA, and supplies purchased from Passaic Valley Water Commission (PVWC) and Morris County Municipal Utilities Authority (MCMUA).
+SMCMUA was in compliance with all primary, enforceable standards for 2018.
 The report includes data for regulated contaminants, secondary (aesthetic) parameters and unregulated contaminants.
-Several sources of supply exceeded the Recommended Upper Limit (RUL) for sodium.
-High sodium, chloride and total dissolved solids values are attributed to the use of sodium chloride for deicing of roads.